Nduma (Taro, Dasheen) Nutrition Facts per 100g and Health Benefits

 TL;DR: Nduma is taro or dasheen (Colocasia esculenta), not arrowroot (Maranta arundinacea).
 Per 100 g boiled/steamed, nduma (taro) provides 142 calories, 34.6 g of carbs (of which 5.1 g is fibre), and 0.5 g protein, along with high potassium.
 In contrast, arrowroot (raw) has only 65 calories, 13.4 g of carbs (of which 1.3 g is fibre), and 4.2 g of protein, and is not commonly grown in Kenya.

-Instead, they're describing Maranta arundinacea — a plant mostly used to produce a fine starch powder, mainly grown in the Caribbean and South America.
+Instead, they describe Maranta arundinacea, a plant mostly used to produce a fine starch powder and primarily grown in the Caribbean and South America.
+The picture below describes the visual differences.

 Based on data from the USDA/NCCDB: